tonypiper/qpush-demo/README.md

 8. all being well, you can run app/console app:demo1.
 This will post 10 messages to IronMQ.

-If you examine app/logs/dev.log you'll see the messages being posted, and then the inbound messages being processed by src/Inviqa/Bundle/QPushDemoBundle/Service/Queue1Service.php.
+If you examine app/logs/dev.log (try `tail -f dev.log | grep --line-buffered app.INFO`) you'll see the messages being posted, and then the inbound messages being processed by src/Inviqa/Bundle/QPushDemoBundle/Service/Queue1Service.php.

 The implementation simulates random failures, and you should see that IronMQ retries.
 Ultimately it will give up.

 IronMQ by default gives a job 60 seconds to complete.
 After that it'll be put back on the queue.